claudioAglieriR/MsktHMM/README.md

   so you cannot have “crossed” or mixed orderings (e.g. one state larger on feature 0 but smaller on feature 1).

 - **Emission dimension restricted to 2 or 3**
   The initializer is currently implemented only for 2-dimensional or 3-dimensional emission vectors.
-Other feature dimensions are not supported by the current initializer, because it wouldn't lead to stable results.
+Higher feature dimensions are not supported by the current initializer, because it wouldn't lead to stable results.
+The univariate case is not currently supported by this repository, but adding it is a straightforward planned improvement.

 - **Initialization hyperparameters not yet exposed in the public API**
   The initializer uses internal hyperparameters such as `min_seg` (minimum segment length after merging) and `med_win` (median filter window size).